rhalbersma/bit_set/README.md

 |word  |       0|       1|
 |offset|76543210|76543210|

 **Q**: Why is the set order mapped this way onto the array's bit-layout?
 **A**: To be able to use **data-parallelism** for `(a < b) == std::ranges::lexicographical_compare(a, b)`.

 **Q**: How is efficient set comparison connected to the bit-ordering within words?
 **A**: Take `bit_set<8, uint8_t>` and consider when `sL < sR` for ordered sets of integers `sL` and `sR`.

-**Q**: Ah, lexicographical set comparison corresponds to bit comparison from most to least significant.
+**Q**: Ah, lexicographical set comparison corresponds to bit comparison from most to least significant?
 **A**: Indeed, and this is equivalent to doing the integer comparison `wL > wR` on the underlying words `wL` and `wR`.

 **Q**: So the set ordering a `bit_set` is equivalent to its representation as a bitstring?
 **A**: Yes, indeed, and this property has been known for several decades:

 > "bit-0 is the leftmost, just like char-0 is the leftmost in character strings. [...]